-In addition to the RMP, there are a number of properties and areas managed by cultural heritage groups within the SWRBD.
+In addition to the monument registers, there are a number of properties and areas managed by cultural heritage groups within the WRBD.
 These are structures or areas that have been passed to the care of responsible bodies for restoration, public access and amenity value.
-Two examples within the SWRBD would be: Barryscourt Castle (16th century castle in Carrigtwohill, Co.Cork) and Charles Fort (17th century star shaped coastal fort 3kms from Kinsale).
+Two examples within the WRBD, which contain water related elements, are: